MaxTalberg/SKA-low-mini-project/README.md

 ## Use of generative tools

-This project has utilised auto-generative tools in the development of documentation that is compatible with auto-documentation tools and the development of plotting functions.
+This project has utilised auto-generative tools in the development of documentation that is compatible with auto-documentation tools, latex formatting and the development of plotting functions.

+Example prompts used for this project:
+- Generate doc-strings in NumPy format for this function.
+- Generate Latex code for a subplot.
+- Generate Latex code for a 3 by 3 matrix.
+- Generate Python code for a 2 by 1 subplot.